Odd Is on Our Side: Plot summary

 It is Halloween in Pico Mundo, California, and there is a whiff of something wicked in the autumn air.
 While the town prepares for its annual festivities, young fry cook Odd Thomas cannot shake the feeling that make-believe goblins and ghouls are not the only things on the prowl.
 And he should know, since he can see what others cannot: the spirits of the restless dead.
 But even his frequent visitor, the specter of Elvis Presley, cannot seem to point Odd in the right direction.

 With the help of his gun-toting girlfriend, Stormy, Odd is out to uncover the terrible truth.
 Is something sinister afoot in the remote barn guarded by devilish masked men?
 Has All Hallows Eve mischief taken a malevolent turn?
 Or is the pleading ghost of a trick-or-treater a frightening omen of doom?

 Characters

 Odd Thomas

 Odd Thomas is the protagonist of the Odd Thomas series.
 He is a short-order cook at the Pico Mundo grill, who has the ability to see the lingering dead.
-He uses this ability to try and bring peace to the ghosts he encounters, so that they can move on to the next life.
+He uses this ability to try to bring peace to the ghosts he encounters, so that they can move on to the next life.
 Traumatic childhood experiences left him extremely uncomfortable with guns, so he relies on his resourcefulness to escape the sometimes hostile situations in which he finds himself.